 Households in which the combined monthly gross income and liquid assets are less than their monthly housing costs and the applicable standard utility deduction, if applicable.

 The amount of benefits you get is based on your income, expenses and the number of people in your household.
 If approved for the program, you will get an Electronic Benefit Transfer (EBT) card.
 It is like a debit card.
 Each month, your benefits will be credited to your EBT account.

 During the month, you use your card to purchase food at stores that display a poster or sign that reads: "We Accept EBT."
 Grocery stores and convenience stores must sell a variety of foods to be approved to accept EBT.
 The card also may be used at authorized sites for Meals on Wheels and congregate dining.
 Many farmers markets also accept EBT.

 When your benefits begin depends on the date the county receives your application through mnbenefits.mn.gov or the first page of the paper application.
 The county cannot decide if you will get benefits until you complete the entire application and provide required verifications.
 You will also need to complete an interview with a county worker.

 For some emergency situations, you could get benefits within five working days of your application.

-We frequently review how counties interact with people who utilize state economic assistance programs and would like feedback on your most recent contact with a local county agency.
+We frequently review how counties and tribal nations interact with people applying for and receiving SNAP benefits and would like feedback on your most recent contact with a local county agency or tribal nation.
 Your feedback provides valuable information to improve SNAP services across the state.
-Complete the survey in English or Spanish.

 You can contact any of the following agencies directly to file a civil rights complaint: